System Overview

 • Light Sleep: CPU halted, peripherals on

-• Deep Sleep: Only RTC active (future)
+• Deep Sleep: Only RTC active (CONFIG_AKIRA_POWER_DEEP_SLEEP - API implemented, board-dependent support)

 • Modem Sleep: WiFi power save mode